-Since the approval of the first antisense therapy in 1998, oligonucleotides have been in light for their capabilities as therapeutic agents.
-Oligonucleotides are short synthetic nucleotide chains with immense potential in the diagnosis and treatment of a myriad of disease indications.
+Since the approval of the first antisense therapy in 1998, DNA replication has been in light for their capabilities as therapeutic agents.
+DNA replication provides a short synthetic nucleotide chain with immense potential in the diagnosis and treatment of a myriad of disease indications.
 In addition to therapeutics, these complex molecules act as a significant resource in various research applications.
-The onset of the COVID-19 pandemic has contributed greatly to the increasing demand of oligonucleotide-based products, consequently, proposing lucrative opportunities for custom / contract service providers engaged in this domain.
+The onset of the COVID-19 pandemic has contributed greatly to the increasing demand of gene cloning – based products, consequently, proposing lucrative opportunities for custom / contract service providers engaged in the DNA replication market.

-It is worth highlighting that oligonucleotide synthesis is a complex and labor-intensive process.
+It is worth highlighting that DNA replication is a complex and labor-intensive process.
 It involves chemical synthesis of nucleic acid fragments with a defined chemical structure and varying length and sequence.
 However, with the introduction of advanced technologies, involving the use of phosphoramidite monomers and tetrazole catalysis, has made this process more convenient and efficient.
-The overall manufacturing of oligonucleotides involves the following steps.
+The overall DNA manufacturing involves the following steps.

 The selection of a wrong / improper service provider partner can prove to be disastrous in the long run, wherein issues, such as delays and cost overruns, crop up.
 Therefore, it is of utmost importance to access the expertise and capabilities of potential service providers.

-It is worth highlighting that a wide variety of oligonucleotide-based interventions have been developed in the past few years.
-Further, it is believed that, given their high specificity and favorable biological tolerance profiles, these molecules are likely to evolve into one of the key therapeutic classes in the near future.
+It is worth highlighting that a wide variety of DNA replication – based interventions have been developed in the past few years.
+Further, it is believed that, given their high specificity and favorable biological tolerance profiles, the DNA synthesis market is likely to evolve into one of the key interest for stakeholders in the near future.

 For additional details, you can also download the SAMPLE REPORT on DNA replication by Roots Analysis.